2012 Hungarian Grand Prix: Race

 Kimi Räikkönen began turning out blistering lap times in clear air.
 He pitted for the second time on lap 46, and came out of the pits alongside his teammate Romain Grosjean.
 Räikkönen pushed Grosjean to the edge of the track in turn 1, Grosjean ran wide, and Räikkönen took second place.
 Räikkönen then began to reel in Lewis Hamilton, but was unable to pass.
 Pastor Maldonado slid into the side of Paul di Resta on lap 48, earning Maldonado a drive-through penalty.

 In the closing laps of the race, Red Bull pitted both of their drivers.
 Mark Webber fell from fifth to eighth, where he remained until the end of the race.
 Sebastian Vettel remained in fourth, and by the last lap was able to catch back up to Romain Grosjean on fresher tyres, but was unable to pass.
 Narain Karthikeyan pulled off the track and retired on lap 65 due to suspension damage.
 The final lap of the race was on lap 69 instead of 70 due to the extra formation lap.

 This race marked Heikki Kovalainen's 100th race.

 It would be eight years until the next race where no Red Bull, Mercedes or Ferrari driver was on the podium, the 2020 Italian Grand Prix.

+As a result, Alonso extended the gap between himself and his nearest rival Webber to 40 points, with third-placed Vettel being only a further two points adrift.
+Hamilton managed to overtake Räikkönen to reclaim fourth place in the standings by one point following his win.
+In the Constructors' Championship, Red Bull maintained their lead after bringing up their total to 246 points, 53 clear of the nearest competition.
+After a relatively sub-par weekend, Ferrari fell from second to fourth, whilst both McLaren and Lotus climbed up one position each, with those three teams being separated by just four points.